English

 Whole-Class Shared Reading

 Shared Reading is where the teacher works with the children to model fluent, expressive reading, the use of effective reading strategies and to encourage response to texts.
 It can be a vehicle for both teaching children to read (decode) and for teaching children about reading, including comprehension.
 As a school, we prioritise whole-class reading on a daily basis.
-Each year group will spend a minimum of 30 minutes per daily promoting a love of reading.
+Each year group will spend a minimum of 30 minutes per daily promoting a love of reading, through structured reading lessons and listening to stories for pleasure.

 Shared Reading enables children to access and enjoy rich, authentic texts which are slightly beyond their independent reading level.
 Sessions are generally planned in a sequence and involve re-reading for different purposes, with children using their developing skills and understanding as they become more familiar with the text.

-Resources used for Shared Reading include fiction, poetry and non-fiction texts.
+Resources used for Shared Reading include fiction, poetry and non-fiction texts and excerpts from texts.
 Where children do not have access to individual texts, the shared text is enlarged to enable all children to see as well as to hear the text.
-This may be through the use of Big Books, ICT texts or interactive white boards (IWB).
+This may be through the use of Big Books, ICT texts or smartscreens.

 Additional Support